seapagan/mchdir/README.md

 ## Features

-- Create a new directory and change into it with a single command.
+- Create a new directory and change into it with a single command (`mcd`).
 - Create a new directory in the system temporary directory and change into it with the `mct` command.
 - Change back to the last directory with the `mcl` command.